Mental illness in media: News

-Heather Stuart published an article "Media Portrayal of Mental Illness and its Treatments" in 2006, discussing the image of mental illness is largely negative and they are often labeled as violent and criminal.
-Researchers have pointed out that mental illness are marginalized and silent, unable to claim their rights, and need the public and media to advocate for them.
-The general public has little access to psychiatric patients, and their information about psychiatric patients is largely obtained from the mass media, with limited knowledge gained through their own experiences, as confirmed by numerous surveys.
-Since the public's knowledge about psychiatric patients is mainly obtained through the mass media, it is feared that stereotypes in the media may in turn reinforce the public's rejection of psychiatric patients.
-Therefore, negative media representations have become the focus of scholarly attention.

-On the one hand, researchers focus on the negative media representations because they believe that excessive negative media representations are detrimental to the treatment and rehabilitation of mentally ill patients, and they believe that the protection of human rights of mentally ill patients and the care of vulnerable groups are also important.
-They believe that people with mental illness are no different from other patients and should not be treated differently, nor should they be socially ostracized and treated unfairly because of their illness.
-They also believe that negative media representations can be changed and that effective media criticism and intervention can also improve the media's attitude toward people with mental illness.
-Scholars have argued that commercialized media can distort the image of people with mental illness by using content about them as a selling point, thereby reinforcing public rejection.
+Similar to depictions of mental illness in entertainment, news programs and publications tend to misrepresent the causes, symptoms, and treatments of mental illnesses.
+More often than not, the central message conveyed is that people with mental illnesses are violent, criminal, dangerous, and should be avoided.
+Furthermore, when it comes to news media, only the most exciting and oversensationalized stories tend to make headlines.
+This influx of violent stories involving mentally ill people makes these cases seem more common than in reality.

+When covering topics surrounding mental illness, journalists are more likely to interview family members or people close to a person with mental illness rather than the person experiencing mental illness themselves.
+This tendency eliminates the possibility of audiences engaging in parasocial contact with people experiencing mental illness firsthand.
+The parasocial contact hypothesis posits that positive portrayals of minority groups in media help to reduce stigmas and stereotypes surrounding these groups.
+When audiences are granted the opportunity to engage in parasocial contact, they tend to form more positive attitudes, thoughts, and beliefs about the illness and the people experiencing it.
+Therefore, when mentally ill people are denied the opportunity to speak for themselves, the public is more likely to form unfavorable opinions of them and their illnesses.

+Since mass media can affect the public's perception of mental illnesses, journalists are encouraged to utilize The Associated Press Stylebook when reporting on mental illnesses.
+These guidelines help mitigate the use of slang and discriminatory language.
+Similarly, The World Health Organization also provides guidelines for news outlets when discussing suicide to prevent cases of the Werther Effect.
+However, even with strict guidelines and models, news coverage of mental illnesses can create significant controversy, both for the news outlet and the journalists themselves.

+Controversy within the news industry

 In 2012, India Knight wrote a column in The Sunday Times of London about depression.
-In response, Alastair Campbell, a columnist at The Huffington Post, described his distress at her writing that "'everybody gets depressed'" and that "there is no stigma in depression".
+In response, Alastair Campbell, a columnist at The Huffington Post, described his distress at her writing that "'everybody gets depressed'" and that "there is no stigma in depression."

-Campbell discussed the inappropriateness of India Knight's word choices.
-In writing that everyone gets depressed, he commented, she showed that she was part of that world that does not believe that clinical depression is a disease.
-Campbell claimed that Knight's article reinforced the reality that there is still stigma and taboo surrounding depression.
-He noted that even in the medical profession, people are afraid to mention to their employers that they have depression, because they would not be fully understood as they would be if they suffered from a "physical illness".
+Campbell discussed the inappropriateness of Knight's word choices.
+In writing that "everybody gets depressed," he commented, she showed that she was part of a group that does not believe that clinical depression is a disease.
+Campbell claimed that Knight's article reinforced the reality that there is still stigma surrounding depression.
+He noted that even in the medical profession, people are afraid to mention to their employers that they have depression because they would not be fully understood as they would be if they suffered from a "physical illness."
 Campbell wrote of the struggle to bring understanding to mental illness, and described Knight's article as "unhelpful, potentially damaging and certainly show[ing that] we still have quite a way to go."

-People with schizophrenia are often portrayed as dangerous, violent, and as criminals despite the fact that the vast majority of them are not.